| | Baryte

 only a few centimetres.) giving detrital facies, arkoses during the Oligocene

-inferior era and then giving limestones and marls during the Oligocene superior
+inferior era and then giving limestones and marls during

 era.
 This phenomenon being carried out during the movement of subsidence, the

 thickness of sediment reaches, at the deepest, to 3000m of thickness.
-The

 fault of Limagne puts in tectonic contact the elevated zones (the granitic plate